wendazhou/nbodyhpc/README.md

 This package includes a number of high-performance libraries intended to facilitate certain workflows for n-body simulation data, particularly in cosmology.

+## Rasterizer

+The [rasterizer](rasterization/) library is a Vulkan-based GPU rasterization library intended to help compute 3d density fields from point-cloud data.